Local DNS Mapping

 Macbook = server:system

-server:force-syslib always uses the system library for resolution, even when enhanced mode is enabled.
-This is intended for special domains such as mDNS.
-Do not use it for general domains because it may cause recursive requests.
+server:force-syslib always uses the system resolver library, even in enhanced mode.
+This is intended for special domains such as mDNS names.
+Do not use it for general domains, because it may cause recursive requests.
 Mac 6.4.3+

 By default, all hostnames with the .local suffix are resolved by the system.